 Style: Traditional (shared hallway bathroom)

-Features: Air conditioned; Community lounge with cable TV and foosball (2nd floor); Elevator; Kitchen and Laundry facilities (2nd floor); Wireless internet access; Vending machines; Located near the Basilica of the National Shrine of the Immaculate Conception; The House - Residence for the Student Ministers responsible for outreach to the freshman students.
+Features: Air conditioned; Community lounge foosball (2nd floor); Elevator; Kitchen and Laundry facilities (2nd floor); Wireless internet access; Vending machines; Located near the Basilica of the National Shrine of the Immaculate Conception; The House - Residence for the Student Ministers responsible for outreach to the freshman students.

 Room Types: Single, Double